human-atm/m/README.md

 #### qualcomm gimbal

-We built an iOS application (see `ios` folder) that pushes the gimbal value to the backend server.
-The client then calls the server's `/gimbal` endpoint to get that value.
-Bulletproof.
+The iOS application (see `ios` folder) pushes the gimbal's value to the `m` nodejs service.
+The `m` client then polls the service's `/gimbal` endpoint to retrieve the value. mad hax.